byui-cs/CS345-course/week12/research.md

 ##### Due Tuesday night at Midnight MST

-Our main assignment this week and next is to produce a white paper.
 A white paper is an authoritative report on an issue for the purpose of giving information, making a recommendation, or making a proposal.
 A white paper needs to be grounded in research and data, there is no room for unsubstantiated opinions.
 Our purpose here is to write a white paper to address the following question:

 > How many threads should be used for a given program?